moosemeat817/Shortcuts/README.md

 Enable individual shortcuts in Mod Settings.

-# Special Thanks
+## Special Thanks
 The Long Dark Modding Server (Discord)

-# Extra Special Thanks
+## Extra Special Thanks
 I would not have been able to create this mod, if I could not utilize some code from one of Fuar's mods.
 Thanks Fuar!

 #

+##

+Install MelonLoader by downloading and running MelonLoader.Installer.exe Install the following dependencies in your mods folder:
+ModSettings
+Download the latest release and extracts all contents to your Mods folder.

 #### Buy Me a Coffee
 If you enjoy using this mod, feel free to buy me a cup of coffee.
 Thank you!